Meet the Staff

 In 2016, Jeremy was a 31st round draft pick by the New York Mets out of Trinity University, a Division III school out of San Antonio, Texas.
 He started More Than Baseball as a response to the Save America's Pastime Act as a way to help minor leaguers receive the housing, equipment, and food they need to survive.
 More Than Baseball is built by players for the future of this game.

-Simon Rosenblum-Larson, Director of Player Personnel
+Simon Rosenblum-Larson, President and Director of Player Personnel

 Simon is a current minor league in the Tampa Bay Rays organization.
 In joining the More Than Baseball team, he hopes to make it a little easier for players like him to chase a dream.
 A three-year player at Harvard University, he left school early to pursue his baseball career.
 More Than Baseball provides a vehicle for Simon to channel his love for the game into securing the future of the sport.